rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

 ## Project Details

 - **Dataset**: [Kaggle Titanic Dataset](https://www.kaggle.com/c/titanic)
-- **Objective**: Predictive modeling and analysis using machine learning algorithms.
-- **Techniques**: Data preprocessing, feature engineering, model selection, hyperparameter tuning, and evaluation.
+- **Objective**: The competition objective is simple: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.

 ---